rust-lang/book/nostarch/appendix_c.md

 The `Debug` trait is required, for example, in the use of the `assert_eq!` macro.
-This macro prints the values of instances given as arguments if the equality assertion fails so programmers can see why the two instances weren’t equal.
+This macro prints the values of instances given as arguments if the equality assertion fails so that programmers can see why the two instances weren’t equal.

 ## PartialEq and Eq for Equality Comparisons